RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 CIBOS solves the fundamental access problem in privacy computing.
 When GrapheneOS requires expensive Pixel phones, when privacy-focused Linux distributions demand high-end hardware, and when secure operating systems work only on specific devices, billions of people using older smartphones or budget computers remain vulnerable to surveillance and privacy violations.
 CIBOS transforms this dynamic by providing superior privacy protection on any device while eliminating the artificial hardware requirements that exclude most users from privacy protection.

 The revolutionary insight underlying CIBOS is that proper isolation architecture eliminates trust relationships that create both privacy vulnerabilities and performance bottlenecks in traditional operating systems.
-When system components operate in complete mathematical isolation rather than trust-based coordination, the system achieves privacy guarantees that remain effective even when hardware components include surveillance capabilities or backdoors that compromise traditional security approaches.
+When system components operate in complete isolation rather than trust-based coordination, the system achieves privacy guarantees that remain effective even when hardware components include surveillance capabilities or backdoors that compromise traditional security approaches.

+CIBOS runs on top of CIBIOS, which provides the hardware-level isolation foundation.
+CIBOS builds the operating environment, application isolation, user profiles, and security guarantees on top of what CIBIOS establishes.
+Both implement the Hybrid Isolation Paradigm's cryptographic communication mode, appropriate for a system that serves multiple users and may operate in networked environments.

 ---